chevah/geck/content/python.rst

 Multi line indentation
 ----------------------

-* For now, just some examples:
+* For now, just see some examples:

 .. sourcecode:: python